imSanjaySoni/Movie-Rating-app-with-flutter-Bloc-patten/README.md

 ## Movie Rating app with flutter Bloc patten

 ### Instruction
-Replace the api_key field with your Key, for key visit [themoviedb.org](https://themoviedb.org).
+Replace the api_key field with your own key, for key visit [themoviedb.org](https://themoviedb.org) and create your id.

 ```dart
     final String api_key = "YOUR_KEY";